rhettg/Dynochemy/README.md

 - Synchronous and Async Support (using Tornado)
 - Full API abstraction (rather than needing to know internals of how Dynamo actually needs it's JSON formatted.
-- High-level constructs for dealing with provisioning throughput limits
+- High-level constructs for dealing with provisioning throughput limits and maintaining secondary indexes.
 - SQL-backend for testing

 Status